We host an open General Meeting and monthly presentation on the second Tuesday of the month. We are currently meeting at Casa Chapala.

-CapMac member Craig Gowens will be giving the presentation remotely from his home in Seattle area.
-He was a stalwart on the CapMac Board until his move to the Pacific Northwest last spring.
+CapMac member Craig Gowens will be giving the presentation at our Sept.
+10 meeting via FaceTime from his home in Seattle area.
+He was a stalwart on the CapMac Board until his move to the Pacific Northwest in April 2018.

-Craig is an outstanding genealogical researcher, researching his own family history for over 30 years.
-Craig started on the path of DNA testing five years ago and has now tested over 30 family members.
-The results have successfully solved several family mysteries and broken through brickwalls on several branches of his tree.
 Prior to moving, Craig led CapMac’s Genealogy SIG for several years.
-He has been a featured speaker for the DNA SIGs of the Austin, Williamson County, and Seattle Genealogical Societies and at the Sno-Isle Genealogical Society where he now serves on the Board.
+He has been a featured speaker for SIGs of the Austin, Williamson County, and Seattle Genealogical Societies and at the general meeting of the Sno-Isle Genealogical Society where he now serves on the Board.

 NEW Location: Casa Chapala restaurant